patil-pramod1/ai-git-commit-tool/.github/IMPACT_REPORT.md

   - **Performance**: The linear search operates in O(n) time complexity, which is less efficient than binary search but is necessary for unsorted datasets.
   - **Security**: Similar to binary search, this new module does not introduce direct security vulnerabilities, but input validation is necessary to ensure robustness.

+- **commit_impact_report.py**
+  - **Functionality**: The updates to the impact report generation logic improve clarity and accuracy in reporting, which is critical for developers to understand the implications of changes made in the codebase.
+  - **Integration**: The new OneDrive functionality provides a centralized location for tracking commit impacts, enhancing collaboration and documentation practices.
+  - **Security**: The use of environment variables for sensitive data (like API keys) enhances security.
+However, maintaining secure access to OneDrive and handling tokens securely is necessary to prevent unauthorized access.

-This report summarizes the impact of the changes made in the codebase, focusing on the introduction of new search algorithms that enhance the backend functionality without affecting the existing APIs or frontend components.
+This report summarizes the impact of the changes made in the codebase, focusing on the introduction of new search algorithms that enhance backend functionality without affecting the existing APIs or frontend components.
+The changes also refine the impact reporting process, aiding in better project management and oversight.